knocklabs/docs/pages/send-notifications/delivering-notifications.md

 We will retry sending notifications to the underlying provider when:

-- There is an error contacting the provider (e.g. a network connection issue)
+- There is an error contacting the provider (e.g. a network connection issue).
-- The provider responds with a retryable error (e.g. server overloaded, rate limit exceeded)
+- The provider responds with a retryable error (e.g. server overloaded, rate limit exceeded).
-- There is a transient error in our sending pipeline
+- There is a transient error in our sending pipeline.

 We will retry delivery up to **8 times over a 30-minute window**, utilizing an exponential back-off strategy with jitter.